Do Landlords Need an EPC In Doncaster District?

 Starting form £2000, but the total fine for one property is currently set at £5000.

-I charge £60 for an EPC on a three bedroomed house in Doncaster
+I charge £65 for an EPC on a 1 bedroom house in Doncaster

 This is an easy total to get to if you don’t have an EPC!